-The following run-rule scenarios will be enforced in all games at the Futures Invitational:

-- If a 10U team is losing by 10 or more runs after having batted in at least four (4) innings, the game will be called due to the run rule. - If an 11U team is losing by 10 or more runs after having batted in at least five (5) innings, the game will be called due to the run rule.
+- The following run-rule scenarios will be enforced in all games at the Futures Invitational: - If a 10U team is losing by 10 or more runs after having batted in at least four (4) innings, the game will be called due to the run rule. - If an 11U team is losing by 10 or more runs after having batted in at least five (5) innings, the game will be called due to the run rule.

-Extra-Innings/Tie-Breakers
+Start Time/Extra-Innings/Tie-Breakers

-- All pool-play, consolation, and third-place games at the Futures Invitational shall be six (6 [10U])/seven (7 [11U]) innings or two hours (2:00 [10U])/two hours and 15 minutes (2:15 [11U]).
+- The official start time of each game will begin when the plate meeting breaks.
+The umpire is responsible for declaring this start time and communicating it with both coaches and the scorer before the game. - All pool-play, consolation, and thirdplace games at the Futures Invitational shall be six (6 [10U])/seven (7 [11U]) innings or two hours (2:00 [10U])/two hours and 15 minutes (2:15 [11U]).
 No new inning can begin after time has expired. - If a pool-play, consolation, or thirdplace game is tied after six (6 [10U])/ seven (7 [11U]) innings and time permits, teams shall continue the game using the international tie-breaker rule until a winner is decided or time has expired.
-If a game that exceeds the time limit ends in a stalemate, the game will be recorded as a tie. - A time limit will not be enforced in quarterfinal (11U only), semifinal, and championship games.
+If a game that exceeds the time limit ends in a stalemate, the game will be recorded as a tie. - A time limit will not be enforced in quarterfinal, semifinal, and championship games.